A Bevy of Baskets

 See basket in top row #70702 (middle right).
 This basket was also distributed by Chantili and has been found with Chalet Canada markings as well.
 It is a fallacy that any one distributor or retailer had “exclusive” rights to sell or distribute any one Chalet product.
 Moreover, no one line/form/colour was created for just one distributor or retailer.

 Basket in middle from the collection of Deborah Patterson and is etched “Chalet Canada.”
-At top right and bottom left, baskets belonging to 50 Shades’ Kevin Hall and the basket at bottom right is owned by 50 Shader Cindy Bishop Loughlin.
+At top right and bottom left, baskets belonging to 50 Shades’ Kevin Hall and the basket at bottom right is owned by 50 Shader Cindy Bishop Laughlin.
 It is etched with the Chantili signature.

 An ad featuring this basket style in a 1968 Mother’s Day promotion for “…Exquisitely hand wrought Chantili…” was run by Walkers in the Kitchener Waterloo Record on May 9, 1968.
 This newspaper is operated by the Metroland Media Group, a subsidiary of Torstar Corporation.